 What I did and how much it cost

 With both clinics I visited, something to be extremely clear about upfront is that these are not frou-frouy spa experiences.
-You will wash your own face (which, by the way, I do at my upscale injector in Los Angeles as well when I get Dysport) before starting any treatments.
+You will wash your own face (which, by the way, I’ve done at an upscale injector in Los Angeles as well when I got Dysport) before starting any treatments.
 If you’re used to facials being a luxury experience versus a treatment, that may catch you by surprise, but the pricing does reflect that these are viewed more as efficiently-administered treatments than spa experiences.

 For most treatments, you’ll likely be in shared spaces separated by curtains.
 I was put in a separate room for my facial toning laser treatment, though.

 Lienjang was my first visit and you can see a TikTok I made describing that visit here.
 Here I opted for all of the following:

 - Aqua peel facial (similar to our Hydrofacials in the US)